jolicode/slack-php-api/README.md

 ### Missing data in the DTO?

 The Slack specification is not up to date and miss some critical parts.
-We do build a [better one on top of the official](doc/updating-sdk.md) but can't be perfect.
+We do build a [better one on top of the official](doc/updating-sdk.md) but it can't be perfect.

-What's good is that we use `\ArrayObject` as base classes so if the API return data we don't have in the mapping, you can still access it via Array like syntax:
+What's good is that some models use `\ArrayObject` as base classes so if the API returns data we don't have in the mapping, you can still access it via Array like syntax:

 ```php
 $results = $client->searchMessages([